mannodermaus/RxBonjour/README.md

 	});
 ```

-Make sure to off-load this work onto a background thread, since RxBonjour won't enforce any threading on the Observable.
+Make sure to off-load this work onto a background thread, since RxBonjour won't enforce any threading on the Flowable.

 ## Registration

-Create a service to broadcast using `RxBonjour.newBroadcast(Context, String)` and subscribe to the returned `Observable` of the broadcast object:
+Create a service to broadcast using `RxBonjour.newBroadcast(Context, String)` and subscribe to the returned `Flowable` of the broadcast object:

 ```java
 BonjourBroadcast<?> broadcast = RxBonjour.newBroadcast("_http._tcp")